Contextualizing Security and Privacy of Software-Defined Vehicles: A Literature Review and Industry Perspectives: SDV Attack Surfaces and Mitigations

-\item \textbf{M3 - Automotive Ethernet Security:} In our survey, Automotive Ethernet has been identified as a key enabler for \acp{SDV}.
-However, Automotive Ethernet can inherit the vulnerabilities of standard Ethernet \cite{10.1145/3637059}.
+\textbf{M3 - Automotive Ethernet Security:} In our survey, Automotive Ethernet has been identified as a key enabler for \acp{SDV}.
+However, Automotive Ethernet (AE) can inherit the vulnerabilities of standard Ethernet \cite{10.1145/3637059}.
 To mitigate security risks in AE, several strategies have been proposed to address its vulnerabilities.
 Firewalls can control data flow between networks, blocking unauthorized access \cite{prevelakis2015policy}. \acp{IDS} monitor network activities in real-time, identifying and preventing potential threats.
-Encryption protocols such as IPsec and MACsec are essential for ensuring data confidentiality and integrity, particularly when transmitting sensitive information within the vehicle \cite{10.1145/3637059, 10479353}.
+Network and link-layer security mechanisms such as IPsec and MACsec are essential for ensuring data confidentiality and integrity, particularly when transmitting sensitive information within the vehicle \cite{10.1145/3637059, 10479353}.
 Furthermore, \ac{TLS} protects point-to-point communications, mainly securing unicast transmissions.
-VLANs play a key role in segmenting the network, reducing the risk of lateral movement by isolating sensitive domains \cite{10.1145/3278120, 8940022}. \ac{MAC} help verify message authenticity within the in-vehicle network (IVN), while \ac{SecOC} ensures both message integrity and authenticity between \ac{ECU} \cite{10479353}. \ac{TESLA} and \ac{S-ARP} add further protection by preventing replay attacks and \ac{ARP} poisoning \cite{8752449}.
+VLANs play a key role in segmenting the network, reducing the risk of lateral movement by isolating sensitive domains \cite{10.1145/3278120, 8940022}. \ac{TESLA} and \ac{S-ARP} add further protection by preventing replay attacks and \ac{ARP} poisoning \cite{8752449}.
 Together, these mitigation techniques can increase Automotive Ethernet security with a relative impact on network performances.
-The responses about Automotive Ethernet indicate that experts view it as a valuable standard for enhancing security, with 45.5\% rating it at 4 and an equal 45.5\% rating it at 5.

-\item \textbf{M4 - \ac{OTA} Defenses:} As we will discuss deeper in \cref{sec:lrrq3}, our literature review and questionnaire highlight the importance of a multi-layered approach to OTA update security, focusing on both in-vehicle and out-of-vehicle elements.
-Proper encryption, secure boot, digital signatures, role-based access controls, and thorough auditing practices can be applied to mitigate \ac{OTA} vulnerabilities.
-In particular, the use of encryption and authentication in all stages of the update process may help to prevent interception, and they should include cryptographic signatures that can be verified by the vehicle before installation.
-This ensures that only legitimate updates from authorized sources are installed, minimizing the risk of malicious code being introduced into the system.
-Encryption protocols such as Elliptic Curve Cryptography (ECC) are highly efficient for securing communication in resource-constrained environments like vehicles \cite{012, 10217971}.
-Due to \ac{OTA} relevance in \ac{SDV}, we will have a specific focus on it in \cref{sec:lrrq3}.